zuozhenggh/learning-library/data-management-library/database/graph/freetier/files/customer_360_jshell_ft.md

 The combined dataset is then used to perform the following common graph query and analyses: pattern matching, detection of cycles, finding important nodes, community detection, and recommendation.

-**Note:** This lab assumes you have successfully completed the previous steps (Labs 1 through 6).
+**Note:** This lab assumes you have successfully completed the previous steps (Labs 3.1 through 3.7).

 ## Graph Query and Analysis in JShell

+**Skip the following if you completed the Create Graph step and the graph server and client are up.**
-Open an SSH connection to the compute instance. `su` to the `oracle` user or whichever user deployed the graph server and client kit and was added to the oraclegraph group in Lab 3.
+>Open an SSH connection to the compute instance. `su` to the `oracle` user or whichever user deployed the graph server and client kit and was added to the oraclegraph group in Lab 3.3.
-Start the graph server.
+>Start the graph server.
+>
 ```
 <copy>/opt/oracle/graph/pgx/bin/start-server</copy>
 ```
+>

-Once it has started and you see the notification `INFO: Starting ProtocolHandler ["http-nio-7007"]` open a new SSH connection, if necessary, to the compute instance.
+>Once it has started and you see the notification `INFO: Starting ProtocolHandler ["http-nio-7007"]` open a new SSH connection, if necessary, to the compute instance.
-`su` to the `oracle` user or whichever user deployed the graph server and client kit and was added to the oraclegraph group in Lab 3.
+>`su` to the `oracle` user or whichever user deployed the graph server and client kit and was added to the >oraclegraph group in Lab 3.
+>

-Start the JShell in the graph server.
+>Start the JShell in the graph server.
 Copy and paste the following command to do that.
 ```
 <copy>/opt/oracle/graph/bin/opg-jshell --base_url http://localhost:7007</copy>
 ```
+>

-That starts up a shell which connects to the server instance running on the graph server.
+>That starts up a shell which connects to the server instance running on the graph server.
-Once it starts up you should see the following:
+>Once it starts up you should see the following:
+>
 ```
 For an introduction type: /help intro
 Oracle Graph Server Shell 20.2.0